5quiwyrm/forest/STANDARD.md

 Nested `[ ]` loops are allowed, and loops are terminated by `]`.
 The `break` keyword can be used in a loop to skip until the matching `]`.

+## Including other files

+To include a file, push the path to the file onto the stack, then use the `include` builtin instruction.

+Example:
+`"./libfrt/std.frt" include`

+This will append the contents of the file onto your file.
+Note that any errors in the included file will be propagated into your file.